ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-The mutation convention allows to provide our own payload type and also our own input type if we chose so.
+The mutation convention allows us to provide our own payload and input type if we choose to do so.

 :::info